Voracek shootout goal lifts Blue Jackets over Devils, 4-3

 Andreas Johnsson, Dawson Mercer and Dougie Hamilton scored for the Devils, and Scott Wedgewood had 23 saves.

-The Blue Jackets would tie it on the first power play of the game when Bjorkstrand scored at 11:55 of the first period after rookie Dawson Mercer was called for tripping against Zach Wereneski at 11:04.
+The Blue Jackets tied it on the first power play of the game when Bjorkstrand scored with eight minutes left in the first period after rookie Dawson Mercer was called for tripping against Zach Wereneski at 11:04.

 Laine ripped a shot past Wedgwood on the rush with about five minutes left in the period after a great pass from Jakub Voracek for his second assist to give the Blue Jackets the 2-1 lead, which they held until midway through the second period.

 New Jersey evened things up with Columbus right after killing the power play when Mercer scored at 11:23 of the second period to make 2-2.
-A quick goal by Hamilton gave the Devils the 3-2 at 10:06 of the second period.
+A quick goal by Hamilton gave the Devils the 3-2 about a minute later.

+“Just switched sides behind the net and just kind of sneak down and get a shot on,” Hamilton said.
+“Nico (Hischier) made a good pass and just tried to shoot it as hard as I could.”

 Jenner would even things up late in the game with an unassisted goal for the Blue Jackets with about five and a half minutes remaining.